FuelLabs/sway-rfcs/rfcs/0016-error-handling.md

 1. Should we deprecate `require` an replace it with `assert(condition, error)`?
 1. Should we use simpler glob patterns instead of regular expressions in the `panic_msg` and `panic_value` arguments of the `#[test]` attribute?
 Regular expressions are mightier, but can be cumbersome for simpler matches, especially when matching dots.
 1. Should we still keep the `std::revert::revert(code: u64)`?
 The reason for the proposed deprecation is the assumption that reverting with a `u64` error code will not be needed in _applications_.
 By removing it, we again enforce best error handling practices by expecting end-developers to use `panic` and provide rich error messages.
 Is there a use case for _applications_ to have a need to revert on an error code?
 Like following a certain SRC?
+    - **A**: Yes, we should keep it.
+Removing the ability to simply return a revert code goes against Sway's philosophy of providing fine grained control.
+E.g., Rust has sophisticated error types, but one can still exit with an integer if desirable.

 # Future possibilities